-Intangible assets are comprised of patents and trademarks and software development costs.
+Intangible assets are comprised of patents, trademarks, software development costs and the intangible assets acquired in the Cryogene acquisition which include a non-compete agreement, technology, customer relationships and trade name/trademark.
 The Company capitalizes costs of obtaining patents and trademarks, which are amortized, using the straight-line method over their estimated useful life of five years once the patent or trademark has been issued.
 The Company capitalizes certain costs related to software developed for internal use.
 Software development costs incurred during the preliminary or maintenance project stages are expensed as incurred, while costs incurred during the application development stage are capitalized and amortized using the straight-line method over the estimated useful life of the software, which is five years.
 Capitalized costs include purchased materials and costs of services.
+The non-compete agreement, technology, customer relationships and Cryogene trade name/trademark acquired in the Cryogene acquisition are amortized using the straight-line method over the estimated useful lives (see Note 11).